mParticle/docs/src/pages/developers/partners/outbound-integrations/index.md

 Leveraging Amazon AWS's Lambda platform, mParticle will send your "lambda function" data as it comes into our system so that your function can then forward it along to your own API.

-Two sample projects are available on Github to help you get started with your Lambda integration:
+Two sample projects are available on GitHub to help you get started with your Lambda integration:

 * [Sample Project](https://github.com/mParticle/firehose-sample) can be cloned to get started on building your Lambda integration.
 * [Iterable Extension](https://github.com/Iterable/mparticle-firehose-iterable) is a real world event and audience integration built using the mParticle Java SDK.
 This can be used as a reference to see a full working example.